astrobin/astrobin/README.md

 to translate text.
 Note that the template must first `{% load i18n %}` for this to work.
 For example, `{% trans "foo" %}`

 The translations are stored in `django.po` files.
-If you add new text that is not already in the `django.po` files, then please add it.
+Grep through these and if you're adding just short text snippets, there may already be translations available.
+If not, the localization files should be updated (see https://djangobook.com/localization-create-language-files/)

 ## CSS changes